-The cons associated with scaffolding are more complex and have to do with proper setup:
+The cons associated with scaffolding are more complex and have to do with the proper setup:

 - A poorly assembled scaffold is likely to collapse or become easily overloaded.

-Kennison Forest recommends our solid-sawn scaffold planks.
+Kennison Forest recommends our MSR Solid Sawn Scaffolding Planks.
 They are designed to exceed OSHA standards and endure under even the toughest of loads.

 Scaffolding Planks From Kennison Forest

-Properly assembled masonry scaffolding is an essential jobsite fixture, providing skilled craftsman and laborers a safe platform that allows them to access elevated work areas.
+Properly assembled masonry scaffolding is an essential job site fixture, providing skilled craftsmen and laborers with a safe platform that allows them to access elevated work areas.
 It is important to match scaffolding and component materials to the specific application to ensure worker safety.
 Kennison Forest offers a full line of quality scaffolding planks that can withstand even the toughest material loads.